 [Home]

-Vladimir Braverman is an Associate Professor in the Department of Computer Science at Johns Hopkins University, with the secondary appointment in the Department of Applied Mathematics and Statistics.
-He is a member of Algorithms and Complexity group, the Johns Hopkins Mathematical Institute for Data Science (MINDS), the Institute for Data Intensive Engineering and Science (IDIES) and the Machine Learning group.
-Braverman graduated from UCLA; before that, he was leading a research group at HyperRoll, a startup that has been acquired by Oracle in 2009.
-Braverman’s research interests include efficient sublinear algorithms (such as sketches and coresets) and their applications to data science, machine and deep learning, systems and networks, physics and astronomy, computational genomics, oncology and radiology.
-He is a recipient of NSF CAREER award, Google Faculty Award and Cisco Faculty Award.
+Vladimir Braverman is a Professor in the Department of Computer Science at Johns Hopkins University, with a secondary appointment in the Department of Biomedical Engineering.
+He is a member of the Algorithms and Complexity group, the Johns Hopkins Mathematical Institute for Data Science (MINDS), the Institute for Data Intensive Engineering and Science (IDIES), and the Machine Learning group.